 High and Lifted Up!

 Scripture tells us that forty days after Jesus resurrection, that is, forty days after Easter, He ascended to heaven.
-This means that Ascension Day 2013 is tomorrow, May 9th.
+This means that Ascension Day 2014 is this week on Thursday, May 29th.

 The Scripture account in Luke reports: